Street Racing and Stunt Driving

 Multiple charges can arise because of a single street racing or stunting incident.
 These include, but are not limited to: Speeding, Dangerous Driving, Driving without due care and attention, Traffic control violations, and Excessive noise.
 Dangerous Driving is a criminal offence, and if convicted, drivers can expect additional fines and possibly a jail sentence.
 A full list of offences and their associated fines and penalty points can be found on ICBC’s website.

-In addition to penalties and fines from associated charges, the vehicle used in a street race will be immediately impounded for 7 days at the owner’s expense (or up to 60 days – see more).
+In addition to penalties and fines from associated charges, the vehicle used in a street race will be immediately impounded for 7 days at the owner’s expense (or up to 60 days – see the Notice of Impoundment and Term of Impoundment information.
 The vehicle used in the race may also be subject to forfeiture under the Civil Forfeiture Act.